geoperez/js-test/README.md

 Create a SDK object with the following methods:

+*NOTE* - You need to save all the logs in an internal data structure.
+You will need to provide previous logs with some methods.

 * `version()` - Parameterless function returns 1.
 * `formatText(templateFn, data)` - Function receiving a function and an data object: